 - 1. The "W" prefix is not included on the part marking. - 2.
 Standard bulk shipments are in tray for WSON and TFBGA packages.
-For other packing options, please specify when placing orders. - 3.
-BUF setting is fixed to 1 and "Number of spare bytes per page" setting in parameter page set to 0x40.
+For other packing options, please specify when placing orders.

 12.1 Valid Part Numbers and Top Side Marking